ThomasObenaus/writing/2018-12/COS Components/README.md

 # How a production ready Container Orchestration System could look like

-If you jumped on the container train and dockerized (or rockitized) your application components (microservices) you are on a good way for a scalable and resilient system.
+If you jumped on the containerization train and dockerized (or rockitized) your application components (microservices) you are on a good way for a scalable and resilient system.

 To really run such a system on production at scale the questions to be answered are:

-1. Scheduling - Where do these containers run?
+1. Scheduling: Where do these containers run?
-2. Management - Who manages their life cycle?
+2. Management: Who manages their life cycle?
-3. Service Discovery - How do they find each other?
+3. Service Discovery: How do they find each other?
-4. Load Balancing - How to route requests?
+4. Load Balancing: How to route requests?

 After some research one quickly finds systems like [kubernetes](https://kubernetes.io), [DC/OS](https://dcos.io), [AWS ECS](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/Welcome.html), [AWS EKS](https://aws.amazon.com/eks/) (managed kubernetes cluster), [Docker Swarm](https://github.com/docker/swarm/), etc. Such systems are kind of orchestrating the containers placement, communication and life cycle.
 The so called **Container Orchestration Systems** are responsible to manage containers and to abstract away the actual location they are running on.